-In 2008, The Housing Authority of the County of San Mateo (HACSM) signed a 10-year MTW Agreement with HUD, expanding its MTW authority to all Section 8 (Housing Choice Voucher) and Section 9 (Public Housing) programs in San Mateo County.
-Through the MTW Demonstration Program, HACSM has effectively reduced administrative costs, collaborated with other County Departments and organizations to address and support the end to homelessness for San Mateo County residents, continually refined its focus on activities that increase the potential self-sufficiency of current participants, broadened its commitment to increasing affordable housing choices for families, as well as expanded the overall effectiveness of the agency.
+The Housing Authority of the County of San Mateo (HACSM) first joined the MTW Demonstration program in 1998.
+At that time, HACSM allocated 300 of its' Section 8 (Housing Choice Vouchers) to participate in a 6-year time limited program in collaboration with the San Mate County Welfare Department.
+In 2008, HACSM was able to sign a new 10-year MTW agreement with HUD, expanding its MTW authority to all Section 8 (Housing Choice Voucher) and Section 9 (Public Housing) programs in San Mateo County through 2018.
+And, in 2016, was able to sign a new agreement with HUD through 2028.
+Through the MTW Demonstration Program, HACSM has effectively reduced administrative costs, collaborated with other County Departments and organizations to end homelessness for San Mateo County residents, continually refined its MTW activities that increase self-sufficiency of current participants, and broadened its commitment to increasing affordable housing choices for families.
+As delineated in the Agency's mission statement, "The mission of the Department of Housing (Housing Authority) is to be a catalyst for increasing the supply of affordable housing and creating opportunities for people of all income levels and abilities to prosper in livable, collaborative communities."